 The eyes are the "windows to the soul," and among the first facial characteristics you notice when you meet someone.
 Most communication is nonverbal, and a person's eyes provide cues to their emotions.
 If your eyes are beginning to show age-related changes, including crepiness, wrinkles, or bulges, eyelid surgery can restore a youthful, refreshed, and rested appearance.
 Double board certified facial plastic surgeon Dr. Timothy M. Greco performs eyelid surgery (blepharoplasty) for Philadelphia and New Jersey patients who would like to rejuvenate their eyes.

 Dr. Greco's practice is limited solely to excellence in aesthetic surgery of the face, for patients from not only Philadelphia and its surrounding suburbs, but also for men and women from around the country.
-To discuss blepharoplasty with Dr. Greco, call the Eastern Cosmetic Surgery Institute at (610) 664-8830, or request a consultation online today.
+To discuss blepharoplasty with Dr. Greco, call Timothy M. Greco, MD, PC at (610) 553-6356, or request a consultation online today.

 During your consultation, Dr. Greco will carefully examine your face and recommend treatment options to help restore a rested and refreshed appearance to your eyes.
 These options might include a brow lift to smooth forehead wrinkles and elevate the brows, laser skin resurfacing to reduce wrinkling of the lower eyelids, blepharoplasty to remove fat to improve bags under the eyes, or blepharoplasty to remove excess skin of the upper eyelids creating hooding.
 BOTOX® Cosmetic treatments can also smooth crow's feet or frown lines.
 Filler may be suggested for those patients with deep tear troughs.

 Find out who is a good candidate for scarless lower eyelid surgery and how the procedure is performed.